ralna/GALAHAD/doc/Julia/rst-dir/wcp_functions.rst

 	*
 		- x_stat

-		- is a one-dimensional array of size n and type Int32 that gives the optimal status of the problem variables.
+		- is a one-dimensional array of size n and type INT that gives the optimal status of the problem variables.
 If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 	*
 		- c_stat

-		- is a one-dimensional array of size m and type Int32 that gives the optimal status of the general linear constraints.
+		- is a one-dimensional array of size m and type INT that gives the optimal status of the general linear constraints.
 If c_stat(i) is negative, the constraint value $a_i^T x$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
 .. index:: pair: function; wcp_information
 .. _doxid-galahad__wcp_8h_1aa3f76e788325ffff83f98dffa7ab8eb2:

 .. ref-code-block:: julia
 	:class: doxyrest-title-code-block

-        function wcp_information(T, data, inform, status)
+        function wcp_information(T, INT, data, inform, status)

 Provides output information.